stlevy/Tower-Defense---AI-Project/README.txt

-this Tower Defense game is a normal TD game, where each tower is granted a damage bonus for each tower next to him (at all 8 directions) for example , if a tower has 5 neighbor towers, he gets 5 bonuses.
+this Tower Defense game is a normal TD game, where each tower is leveled up for each tower next to him (at all 8 directions) for example , if a tower has 5 neighbor towers,he is at level 5. at each level up, the tower gets stronger.

 To run the game , first download: